 The energy sector, currently based on fossil fuel combustion, along with industrial production that requires high amounts of this energy, are responsible for releasing 60 percent of carbon dioxide emissions globally.
 Solar power has a great potential for mitigating the impact of the energy sector on climate change.
 A research study by the National Renewable Energy Laboratory (NREL) indicates that replacing coal power plants with 100 gigawatts of solar power could eliminate over 100 million tons of carbon dioxide emissions each year.

-As with most industries requiring manufacturing, the solar industry does emit some greenhouse gases during the manufacture process.
+As with most industries requiring manufacturing, the solar industry does emit some greenhouse gases during the manufacturing process.
 However, the carbon footprint is still much smaller.

 A single solar module takes just about one year to generate more electricity than what was used to manufacture it.
 That is a one-year energy payback.
 Since photovoltaic solar panels last up to 30 years, they save 29 years of emissions that would have come from gas or coal.